 Figure 4 Graphic Intensity-Time of LED, Duty Cycle @100%

+The LTSpice model of the ZXLD1350 was made available for us.
+The simulation for this solution was therefore not problematic.

+What we expect to see in the simulations it’s the graph of the Intensity-Time of the LED is to have picks of current, the higher the duty cycle the close will be those picks, and when we hit 100% duty cycle we expect to see a flat line at the maximum value of current.

 We can confirm the prototype is behaving as expected, the higher the duty cycle the closer are the current picks.
-We can also appreciate in the 50% duty cycle figure the shape characteristic of the discharge of a coil; we can approximate the constant of time to: τ=R14L11.
-This behaviour can be seen as well in the other graphics but it can’t be appreciated as well in the first case due to the coil doesn’t get the time to charge and in the third case because the coil never has time to discharge.
+We can also appreciate in the 50% duty cycle figure the shape characteristic of the discharge of a coil.

 Components value